Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

   cd libensemble/code/tests/balsam_tests
   ./setup_balsam_tests.py

-This will register the applications and jobs in the database.
+This will register the applications and tasks in the database.
 If work_dir and sim_input_dir paths are correct, it can be run from anywhere.

-**ii) Launch the jobs**
+**ii) Launch the tasks**

 In an interactive session (or a batch script) run the launcher: